Saturday, 31 August 2024

 August in Ullapool

 And we’re back in Ullapool!
-In fact we’re planning be here for the whole of August and the first week of September, with one or two overnight trips to Nairn and Perth, and a brief sojourn home (just me - to go to the theatre.)
-We are looking forward to five weeks in the north-west.
+In fact we’re planning be here for the whole of August and the first weeks and a half of September, with one or two overnight trips to Nairn and Perth, and a brief sojourn home (just me - to go to the theatre.)
+We are looking forward to nearly six weeks in the north-west.

 We rounded up the cats without too much trouble and made good speed on our journey; 4 hours 10 minutes including a short stop at Ralia.
 We arrived in warm sunshine and as soon as we got unpacked we sat outside on the bench to have a cup of tea.
 Both cats joined us and reacquainted themselves with the garden.
 In the evening we watched a film Mrs Harris goes to Paris starring the excellent Lesley Manville, who we will be seeing in Oedipus in London in December.
 It was a feel good wee film.